lucasmoten/ods19/docs/rest.md

 + Response 405

         If the object or an ancestor is deleted.

++ Response 409

+        Conflict

+        When submitting a request to get the content stream of an object this status code may be returned under any of the following
+        conditions:
+        * An ancestor of the referenced object is deleted.
+The ancestor must be restored from the trash before being able to retrieve the content stream.

 + Response 410

         If the object referenced no longer exists